The Outlook for Asia's LNG Markets

 U.S. Energy Information Administration, “As Japan and South Korea Import Less LNG, Other Asian Countries Begin to Import More,” August 24, 2016, https://www.eia.gov/todayinenergy/detail.php?id=27652.

-Andy Nguyen is a Senior Project Manager and Ashley Johnson is a Project Manager at NBR.
+This interview was conducted by Andy Nguyen, a Senior Project Manager at NBR, and Ashley Johnson, a Project Manager at NBR.